Saikowshik007/CronJobScheduler/README.md

 1. Test the URL: `/test https://company.com/careers`
 2. Check if the page uses dynamic loading (JavaScript):
    - If you see "No job containers detected" warnings, the page likely uses JavaScript rendering
-   - Enable Selenium support by setting `USE_SELENIUM=true` in `.env` or `use_selenium: true` in the page's selectors
+   - Enable Playwright support by setting `USE_PLAYWRIGHT=true` in `.env` or `use_playwright: true` in the page's selectors
    - Rebuild Docker container if using Docker: `docker-compose up -d --build`
 3. Verify the page has visible job listings
 4. Check logs for selector detection issues
-5. For JavaScript-heavy sites (Microsoft, LinkedIn, etc.), Selenium is required
+5. For JavaScript-heavy sites (Microsoft, LinkedIn, etc.), Playwright is automatically used

 ### Redis connection failed